-3.1 If a Group Member, including a Non-European Group Member, receives any request from an individual relating to the rights described in section 1.2 above, this must be passed to the Director, Privacy Policy & Compliance International immediately upon receipt indicating the date on which it was received together with any other information which may assist the Director, Privacy Policy & Compliance

-International to deal with the request.
-Such requests can be sent to emeadataprotection@intl.verizon.com.

-- 3.2 The Director, Privacy Policy & Compliance International will make an initial assessment of the request to decide whether it is a valid request and whether confirmation of identity or any further information is required.
+- 3.1 If a Group Member, including a Group Member outside the UK, receives any request from an individual relating to the rights described in section 1.2 above, this must be passed to the Director, International Privacy immediately upon receipt indicating the date on which it was received together with any other information which may assist the Director, International Privacy to deal with the request.
+Such requests can be sent to emeadataprotection@intl.verizon.com. - 3.2 The Director, International Privacy will make an initial assessment of the request to decide whether it is a valid request and whether confirmation of identity or any further information is required.
 The request does not have to be official or mention data protection law to qualify as a valid request. - 3.3 When the individual making the valid request is not an employee of Verizon and Verizon has reasonable doubts concerning the identity of the individual, Verizon may request such information that it may reasonably require in order to confirm the identity of the individual making the request. - 3.4 Verizon must deal with a valid request without undue delay and in any event within 1 month of its receipt.
 Verizon may extend this period, by up to two further months if necessary, taking into account the complexity and number of the requests.
-Where Verizon extends the period in which it will deal with a valid request, Verizon will inform the individual of the extension within one month of receipt of their request, together with the reasons for the delay. - 3.5 The Director, Privacy Policy & Compliance International will contact the individual in writing to confirm receipt of the valid request, seek confirmation of identity or further information (e.g. clarification on the processing activities to which the request relates), if required, or decline the request in accordance with section 4 below.
+Where Verizon extends the period in which it will deal with a valid request, Verizon will inform the individual of the extension within one month of receipt of their request, together with the reasons for the delay. - 3.5 The Director, International Privacy will contact the individual in writing to confirm receipt of the valid request, seek confirmation of identity or further information (e.g. clarification on the processing activities to which the request relates), if required, or decline the request in accordance with section 4 below.